-Cable, a Republican, was the representative for Ohio's 4th congressional district from 1931 to 1933.
+Cable was the representative for Ohio’s 4th congressional district and was a Republican.
+He served from 1931 to 1933.

 From Apr 1921 to Mar 1933, Cable missed 132 of 767 roll call votes, which is 17.2%.
 This is on par with the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.